-The scope of these regulations is limited to the education and examinations of the core programme, the Dutch country specific programme and the thesis module, as laid down in article 5 of these regulations.
+The scope of these regulations is limited to the education and examinations of the core programme and the Dutch country specific programme, as laid down in article 3 of these regulations.

 4. Authoritative scope

 In case of discrepancies with oral or written disclosures either from the IEMA Board or from the Board of Examiners regarding the objective scope of these regulations, these regulations shall prevail.